 Free Tickets for Military Members, Veterans, and their Families

 I love how Vet Tix includes veterans.
 Many organizations limit discounts and freebies to active duty, Guard / Reserve, and retirees.
-Part of the reason many organizations limit support to these groups of people is because it can be difficult to prove military service.
+Part of the reason many organizations limit support to these groups of people is that it can be difficult to prove military service.
 Vet Tix gets around this by requiring members to create an account and send in proof of service.
 Let’s take a look at how to create an account (note: you are limited to only one account; duplicates will be flagged and deleted):

 Qualifying for a Veteran Tickets Foundation account: You must have a verified account before you are able to log in and request tickets to events.
-This is a manual process which usually takes about 3 business days.
+This is a manual process that usually takes about 3 business days.
 To qualify, you must have served honorably in one of the following branches of service, or you must be the spouse or PNOK (Primary Next of Kin) of a veteran who was killed in action.

 - Coast Guard (including Reserves)